hayaksu/Android_IM_App/README.md

 The tutorial will walk you through building an instant messaging app using Sinch in less than two hours!

 We update the tutorial to include Arabic spam message detection.

  The application will alert the user for any upcoming spam message.

+The detection process is based on Textmining approach:
+-

+**Text Manipulation**
+- Collect real spam messages from IM
+- Remove ignore words
+- Normalize and stem
+- Index words saved on DB

+**Data Mining technique**
+- Apriori Algorithm
+- Infer Association Rules and save in DB

 **Requirements**